Celia Kitzinger and Sue Wilkinson: Celia Kitzinger

 Kitzinger is qualified as a chartered psychologist within the British Psychological Society (BPS), of which she was elected fellow in 1997.
-She is a fellow of the American Psychological Association (2000).
+Throughout the 1990s, Kitzinger, Wilkinson, and others lobbied the BPS for a Lesbian and Gay Psychology Section, which was established in 1999 with Kitzinger as chair.
 The BPS awarded Kitzinger the 2016 Lifetime Achievement Award in recognition of her contributions to social justice and the psychology of sexualities.
+The BPS singled out Kitzinger's award-winning 1987 book The Social Construction of Lesbianism as particularly influential, as well as her work on language and social interaction, which won the 2008 BPS Qualitative Methods in Psychology Section Outstanding Research Award.